manuelJung/redux-ruleset/docs/advancedConcepts/handle_streams.md

 # Handle streams

 As far as you've learned, `consequence` has two different return types: Actions or promise-wrapped actions Everything else won't get picked up.
 But there is a third return type: a function.
 This is a callback function that will be called whenever the consequence is canceled or the rule is removed.
-That's perfect for working with sockets or data-streams:
+That's perfect when working with sockets or data-streams:

 ```javascript
 import {addRule} from 'redux-ruleset'